shrestabs/ucsc-incominggrad/README.md

 - How important is GPA at UCSC?
 > Until your GPA is > 3.5/4 and you don’t get below B- on 2 courses you are good if your plan is to join the industry.
 If you intend to pursue a Ph.D a good GPA is necessary.
 Also, scoring B- on 2 courses will put you on academic probation.
 Poor Academic Standing for international students can have you deported.

-- To take THESIS or PROJECT?
+- To take THESIS or PROJECT track(Masters only)?
 > You have until the last quarter to decide.
 You can walk away with any of these choices by enrolling in the courses CMPS(E)296/299 in the graduating quarter.

 VACCINES